INCOTERM 2010 and Brazil Exports

 The Incoterms or International Commercial Terms are a series of pre-defined commercial terms published by the International Chamber of Commerce (ICC) relating to international commercial law.
 They are used in International commercial transactions or procurement processes as the use in international sales.
+This Trade Specialist Guide will help you understand Incoterms and buying in Brazil.

 Based on a series of three-letter trade terms related to common contractual sales practices, the Incoterms rules are intended primarily to clearly communicate the tasks, costs, and risks associated with the transportation and delivery of goods.